RasaHQ/rasa/docs/user-guide/how-to-deploy.rst

 Kubernetes/Openshift
 ~~~~~~~~~~~~~~~~~~~~

-Kubernetes/Openshift is the best option if you plan to serve many users.
+Kubernetes/Openshift is the best option if you need a scalable architecture.
 It's straightforward to deploy if you use the helm charts we provide.
 However, you can also customize the Helm charts if you have specific requirements.

     - Default: Read the docs `here <../../rasa-x/docs/installation-and-setup/openshift-kubernetes/>`__.
     - Custom: Read the docs `here <../../rasa-x/docs/installation-and-setup/openshift-kubernetes/>`__ and customize the `open source Helm charts <https://github.com/RasaHQ/rasa-x-helm>`_.